oimodeler/oimodeler/docs/source/examples.rst

 .. code-block:: python

-    figImg,axImg=mUDPt.showModel(512,0.2,normPow=0.1
+    figImg,axImg=mUDPt.showModel(512,0.2,normPow=0.1)

 .. image:: ../../images/basicModel_showModel.png
   :alt: Alternative text

-In other examples, we use  oimModel and oimData objects within a oimSimulator to simulate interferometric quantities from the model at the spatial frequencies from the data.
+In other examples, we use oimModel and oimData objects within a oimSimulator to simulate interferometric quantities from the model at the spatial frequencies from our data.
 Without the oimSimulator the oimModel can only produce complex coherent flux (i.e. non normalized complex visibility) for a vector of spatial frequecies and wavelengths.

 .. code-block:: python